HOT TIP: Kids 6 and under are always free!

 Tommy was the youngest kid there.
 Most of the children at the tour and exhibit area were elementary school aged.
 Although he loved the tour and the race car simulator, most of the activities were geared towards older kids.
 No matter, the tour certainly made an effect on him; he talked about it and asked questions after we got home!

-Adults are $10, but the tour is an extra $5.
+Adults are $5, but the garage tour is an extra $5.
 Seniors and children under 12 are $5.
-Children age 4 and under are free (so Tommy was free).
+Children age 6 and under are free (so Tommy was free).
 This would also be a great place to take a grandparent!
 There is plenty of free angled parking on the street.

 Although we didn’t take a stroller or see anyone with one, the factory and exhibit area is all one level and they seem to allow for it.
 All in all, it’s worth the trip for the race car enthusiast, even at age 4, but I would recommend leaving baby (like our Lily, who is 1) with Grandma!